5 lead generation tactics for successful digital marketing campaigns

 Create your initial landing page with a form, then create a confirmation page (not applicable for HubSpot sites) that potential customers are led to after completing the form.
 After creating and publishing these pages, you’ll want to generate UTM links to the main landing page for each channel you plan on sharing the link to.
 This will help you get more accurate results and separate organic versus paid traffic to the page.

 If you are launching social media and/or digital ads, you will need to install channel-specific pixel and conversion codes onto the two website pages in order to track the exact number of conversions.
 Each social media channel has documentation of how to generate and install their codes on your sites.

 Our golden rule after launching a campaign: never set it and forget it!
 Be sure to check in on your organic and paid promotions to see how they are performing, evaluate what could potentially help them perform better, and make any necessary adjustments.

 The final step in a lead generation campaign is reporting and reflecting on the campaign.
-There are three questions you should consider when evaluating your campaigns’ performance:
+There are three key questions you and your team should consider when evaluating your campaigns’ performance:

 - Do you understand the results and numbers you are looking at?